kombiHQ/kombi/README.md

 </details>

 <details><summary>Scripting inside kombi</summary>
-Kombi comes with a built-in script editor, which is particularly helpful in applications that either lack an integrated script-editor or have a very limited one.
+Kombi comes with a built-in script editor, which can be particularly helpful in applications that either lack an integrated script editor or have a very limited one.

 Use `<ctrl>` + `<enter>` to run the code.
 In case there is a selection in place only the selected code will be performed.